Pierdaniel/MSI-Claw-8-Seamless-Playnite-Launcher/README.md

 🛠️ Prerequisites (Mandatory) Before starting, complete these steps:
 💾 Create a full backup or restore point — do not skip.

-🖥️ Finish initial MSI Claw 8 setup: Install all Windows updates, Apply tweaks, Disable Memory Integrity, Install Playnite and buttery-taskbar
+🖥️ Finish initial MSI Claw 8 setup: Install all Windows updates, Apply tweaks, Disable Memory Integrity, Install Playnite and unzip the file in C:
 👤 Enable automatic login with a local admin account via Registry Editor.
-Unsure if this works with Microsoft accounts ( did not test )
+Unsure if this works with Microsoft accounts ( tested only with local admin account )
 🎮 Download and install your games.
 🔋 Configure the power button to Hibernate.